 If you also have other health problems, your osteopath will advise you to seek appropriate medical guidance.
 It is possible to have osteopathic treatment as well as conventional medical treatment.
-The osteopath will be able to advise you on this.
+Your osteopath will be able to advise you on this.

 What does 'musculoskeletal' mean?

 Musculoskeletal means all the muscles, all the skeleton and everything else connected to it.
 So that includes the nerves, ligaments, tendons, joints, spine and neck, arms, legs and head.
 Basically it’s all of you except your internal organs!

 Your musculoskeletal system is affected by your posture, by how you hold yourself and how you move.
 Your regular daily activities and any injuries or illnesses you have had might also be relevant.
 It’s your whole body, so it is involved in how you do everything in your life.

 Sciatica, trapped nerves, slipped discs, arthritis, frozen shoulder, repetitive strain injury (RSI), any joint problems – things like these are all musculoskeletal conditions.

 Musculoskeletal is often abbreviated to MSK.
 If you go to see your GP for back pain, for example, you may be referred to an MSK clinic.
 Osteopathy is private treatment for musculoskeletal (MSK) conditions, outside the NHS.